dotnet/docs-maui/docs/deployment/hot-restart.md

 ms.date: 08/23/2022
 ---

-# Deploy an iOS app to a local device using hot restart
+# Deploy an iOS app using hot restart

 Typically when building an app, your code is compiled and combined with other project resources to build an app bundle that's deployed to your simulator or device.
 With this model, when you make a change to your app, a new app package has to be built and deployed.
 While incremental builds can help reduce compilation time, deployments usually take the same amount of time regardless of the size of the change.